Economic indicator: Leading indicators

 Leading indicators are indicators that usually, but not always, change before the economy as a whole changes.
 They are therefore useful as short-term predictors of the economy.
-Leading indicators include the index of consumer expectations, building permits, and the money supply.
+Leading indicators include the index of consumer expectations, building permits, and credit conditions.
 The Conference Board publishes a composite Leading Economic Index consisting of ten indicators designed to predict activity in the U. S. economy six to nine months in future.